preetikesarwani/quizzApp/README.md

-# quizzApp
-This is a quiz app to check your ability
+Descrition: This is a quiz app that you can check your knowledge.

+Requirement: It requires iOS 13 to run the the app.

+Author: Preeti Kesarwani